CleanroomMC/Encyclopedia/mod_development/events/events.md

 	4. `FMLModIdMappingEvent`: fires when ID mappings have changed when loading into a world.

 - FMLStateEvents (extends FMLEvent) specifically depicts different phases of the FML lifecycle.

+- Initial Loading Stages:
   1. `FMLConstructionEvent`: fires when Forge finishes constructing mods, annotations, mod lists are ready to be queried here.
   2. `FMLPreInitializationEvent`: fires when Forge is ready to start initializing mods, you can again query annotations once again, and see where different files related to your mod would situate (e.g. config files).
   3. `FMLInitializationEvent`: fires after registry events are fired, game objects largely is available in this event.
 Hence a lot of OreDictionary activity is done here.
   4. `FMLPostInitializationEvent`: fires after `FMLInitializationEvent` is dispatched to all mods, to consolidate any manipulations the mods have made.
   5. `FMLLoadCompleteEvent`: fires straight before the main menu shows up, mods like JustEnoughItem does all their calculations here, it is the last event in the loading FML lifecycle.

+- Server Loading Stages:
+  1. `FMLServerAboutToStartEvent`: fires after settings and properties are initialized
+  2. `FMLServerStartingEvent`: fires after worlds are loaded, custom commands and more can be done here
+  3. `FMLServerStartedEvent`: fires when the server is ready for players

+- Server Stopping Stages:
+  1. `FMLServerStoppingEvent`: fires when shutdown is initiated
+  2. `FMLServerStoppedEvent`: fires before the last tick is ran, after this the shutdown will finish.
+On integrated servers the menu will be loaded after this

 #### Listening to Events